 Dumbo Management: Suppose the Circus Engineering Institute does a study and determines that all the elephants that can fly are holding little feathers.
 Then it proposes to give all the big elephants feathers too, so they'll be able to fly.
 This is the problem with process evaluations.
 A good organization will (often) get a good assessment score.
 Often it is possible to change a terrible organization to get a better score without really improving the quality of its output.
 Some organizations with organized processes can produce good products.
 The inference that the good product is caused by the organized process needs support, in the form of an explanation of how particular good or bad features are caused.
 (Other organizations have many rules and procedures, and still fail to produce good products.)
 Remember my story of André Bensoussan, who wrote perfect code in pencil?
 Don't buy everybody a pencil and expect perfect code.

-New Communication Tool: Sometimes an organization will mandate a new tool, hoping that this will produce better products.
+Cults, Fads, and Gadgets: Sometimes an organization will mandate a new tool, hoping that this will produce better products.
+Or an executive will read an article about "agility" or "artificial intelligence" and decide that the whole organization should follow a new path.
 Some caution is advisable.
-Management tools may focus on neatness, on "doing everything the same way," rather than on quality.
+Management may focus on neatness, on "doing everything the same way," rather than on quality.
 I have worked on projects where the development progress recording tools were so slow and hard to use that product productivity was trashed.

 Throw the Management Out: After a disaster, sometimes even part way through one, it's common to replace the management, and permute the organization chart.
 The troops know that this rarely helps.
 Why should we expect the new managers, using the same old process, to work any better?
 Change alone may get people interested in new approaches to the problem for a while, but there are other effects of opposite sign, such as the cost to educate newcomers.
 It's like throwing out your pencil when you make a spelling error.

 - Incremental process improvement - Encouraged from the top - Driven by the team